John Bell (bowls): World Championships

 Bell won his first gold medal as part of the England team that won the team event (Leonard Cup) at the 1980 World Outdoor Bowls Championship in Melbourne.
 Four years later he won another gold at the 1984 World Outdoor Bowls Championships.
 Following a team gold and double bronze in the triples and fours at the 1988 Auckland Bell won a fourth gold medal in the fours with Andy Thomson, Brett Morley and David Cutler at the 1996 World Outdoor Bowls Championship.

 Commonwealth Games

-Bell represented England in the fours at the 1994 Commonwealth Games and the fours at the 1998 Commonwealth Games in Kuala Lumpur.
+Bell represented England at the 1994 Commonwealth Games in the fours at the 1994 Commonwealth Games and the fours at the 1998 Commonwealth Games in Kuala Lumpur.

 National

 Bell made his first appearance in the National Championships at Mortlake in 1966 when he was just 18.
 He won National Championship titles in the singles in 1983, the triples in 1976 and pairs and triples in 1991.
 He also won the singles at the British Isles Bowls Championships in 1984.
+In 2016, he won the senior pairs title.

 He bowled for the Wigton Club (outdoors) and the Cumbria Club in Carlisle (indoors).
 In the mid-1980s he joined the BBC bowls commentary team.